psyfreak/blockchain/part4/FlightSurety-master/README.md

   running every time one uses test.
 It would mean that we deploy the contract twice, which needs more time.
 Is this right?

 - initialization script versus ctor init

+- withdraw transfer etc.
+- Intentionally implemented two solutions for the multiparty consensus
+  - Default solution for registerFlight
+  - Multi Sig solution based on this exercise: https://github.com/ConsenSys-Academy/multisig-wallet-exercise/tree/master/contracts

+While the former has the advantage of smaller overhead, I found the extensibility not optimal.
+The second example I like in terms of transactionId and the anonimity..

 ### Deployment
 - initialization of airline can be done in deployment script, in contract ctor or via init function.
 The choice you made have different impact on the project.